django/deps/draft/unasyncify-codegen.rst

 ========================

 `This pull request <https://github.com/fcurella/django/pull/4>`_ includes an implementaiton of code generation to move from having sync and async implementations of functions handling database cursors, to a single async implementation (with the sync implementation being derived through code generation).

+It does not include the test function generation.

 This code generation uses `libCST <https://libcst.readthedocs.io/en/latest/index.html>`_, which allows for code transformations that in particular preserve comments and whitespace layouts.
 This implementation was done in a couple of hours, almost entirely thanks to the existence of ``libCST``.
 The simplicity of the implementation should be an indicator of the feasibility.